 Over-Unders

-Over-unders are the trickiest to come up with an average price for.
-This is simply because there are two very separate and distinct markets for over-unders.
-The first market, the one in which the average price for a shotgun is $600, is for general hunters and skeet shooting.
+Over-unders are the trickiest to come up with a single-barrel shotgun cost for.
+This is simply because there are two very separate and distinct markets for over-under.
+The first market, the one in which the shotgun cost for a shotgun is $600, is for general hunters and skeet shooting.

 As for the second market, I’ll be the first to admit I simply don’t understand it.
-You can see for yourself by going to guns.com and searching for over-unders.
+You can see for yourself by going to guns.com and searching for over-under or break action shotguns.
 You’ll have a lot of options right around $600, then almost nothing until you get over $2,000, and then there’s a huge amount.

-There are some brands that come with massive price tags, and you really do have to pay to get the name.
+There are some brands that come with massive price tags, and you really do have to pay to get the name for the single shot shotgun.
 The prices get even more skewed high when you include used shotguns.
-Classic over-unders are in high demand for collectors, while more modern over-unders still have a place in hunting, competition, and skeet/trap shooting.
+Classic over and under is in high demand for collectors, while more modern over-under still have a place in hunting, competition, and skeet/trap shooting.

 The good news is, if you’re looking for an over-under at a specific price point, chances are you’ll find one.

-Side-by-sides are often paired with over-unders, and for good reason.
+Double barrel shotgun or we can say break action shotguns often paired with over-under, and for good reason.
 They are essentially the exact same type of shotgun.
+Some of them comes in break open shotgun.
 The main difference is that the twin barrels are next to each other, or side-by-side, which is where the name comes from, instead of stacked one on top of the other.

-The average price that I have found for a new side-by-side is right around $1,100.
-There’s an antique market that can pull that average price up a lot if you include used side-by-sides in your searches, but if you’re looking for new ones, there isn’t nearly as clear of a gap between the budget side and the premium side.
+The price that I have found for a new side-by-side or double-barrel shotgun is right around $1,100.
+There’s an antique market that can pull that shotgun cost up a lot if you include used shotgun side-by-side double barrel shotguns in your searches, but if you’re looking for new ones, there isn’t nearly as clear of a gap between the budget side and the premium side.

 Pump Actions

-Pump actions by far the most affordable type of shotgun that you can buy, as they retail at around $400, at least as of the writing of this article.
+Pump action by far the most affordable type of shotgun that you can buy, as they retail at around $400, at least as of the writing of this article.
 Their low price comes from the relative simplicity of the action combined with the compatibility with polymer components.
-Pump actions are seen fairly frequently when hunting waterfowl, but they have a bit of a disadvantage when compared with over-unders and side-by-sides.
+Pump action is seen fairly frequently when hunting waterfowl, but they have a bit of a disadvantage when compared with over-unders and side-by-sides.

-Lever actions are to pump actions what over-unders are to side-by-sides.
-They’re a different way of skinning the same cat.
-For better or worse, though, pump shotguns seem to be winning that war and slowly kicking lever actions out of the market.
+Lever action is to pump action shotguns what over-unders are to double barrel.
+Pump action is a different way of skinning the same cat.
+For better or worse, though, pump shotguns seem to be winning that war and slowly kicking lever action out of the market.

-The main reason that lever actions are so much more expensive is because manufacturers aren’t making them nearly as much anymore.
-They retail at around $800 at the time this article was written!
-Pump actions are simply more popular and therefore easier to sell.
-The high average price for a lever action is due to scarcity – very few new ones are being made, and the vintage ones are becoming more and more rare.
+The main reason that lever action are so much more expensive is because manufacturers aren’t making them nearly as much anymore.
+Lever action retail at around $800 at the time this article was written!
+The pump action is simply more popular and therefore easier to sell.
+The high lever action shotgun cost for a lever action or pump action is due to scarcity – very few new ones are being made, and the vintage ones are becoming more and more rare.

 Semi-Automatics

-The average price for a semi-automatic is around $750, putting it smack dab in the middle of the pack (3rd of 5).
-This may come as a surprise for a lot of folks because semi-automatic actions are indisputably newer, more advanced, and more complicated than any of the other types of actions that a shotgun might come in.
+The average price for a semi-automatic shotgun is around $750, putting semi automatic shotgun smack dab in the middle of the pack (3rd of 5).
+This may come as a surprise for a lot of folks because semi automatic shotgun actions are indisputably newer, more advanced, and more complicated than any of the other types of actions that a semi-auto shotgun might come in.

 Factors Affecting a Shotgun’s Price